dejanu/cheeatos/k8s.md

 kubectl port-forward svc/nginx-service 80:8080 -n kube-public&
 ```
   ***

-### 101 stuff

-**Probes**:
-- Liveness probe checks the container health and if it fails it restarts the container (kubelet uses liveness probes to know when to restart a container)
-- Liveness probe fails => restart pod

-- Readiness Probe check if a POD is ready to serve trafic (kubelet uses readiness probes to know when a container is ready to start accepting traffic.
-A Pod is considered ready when all of its containers are ready)
-- Readiness probe fails => don't send any traffic to the pod

-**Requests_and_limits**:
-- CPU <k8s_CPU's> and memory <bytes> are each a resource type and form compute [resources](https://learnk8s.io/setting-cpu-memory-limits-requests), which can be requested, allocated, and consumed by containers.
-- CPU resource units **limits** and **requests** are measured in CPU units.
-- **requests** is what the container is guaranteed to get.
-- **limits** is what the container is allowed to use, and is restricted to go above limits.

 **CRD**:
 - A RESOURCE is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind
 - CUSTOM RESOURCES are extensions of the Kubernetes API.